Project Support for the 2026 Fiscal Year (July 1, 2026 – June 30, 2027)

 This grant offers project-specific funding to groups seeking to provide community arts and cultural experiences.
 Organizations do not need to have an arts-focused mission to apply.

-ArtsWA’s Grants to Organizations program has experienced exponential growth since the pandemic.
+ArtsWA’s Grants to Organizations program has experienced continued exponential growth since the pandemic.
 Our funds have not kept pace with this growth.
-Beginning this funding cycle, our grants will be smaller than previous years.
+Our grants will be smaller than previous years.

 Application information